 More objects (and heads, most of them still attached to bodies) floated to the surface.

-"There's the bazooka!" the Narrator cried happily, picking up the (somehow floating) bazooka and hugging it tightly.
+the bazooka!" the Narrator cried happily, picking up the (somehow floating) bazooka and hugging it tightly.
 Maybe a bit too tightly, causing the bazooka to temporarily borrow the Narrator's self-healing Standard Narrator Superpower to return to its original shape.

 Happy reuniting scene over, the Narrator pointed the bazooka at Ash.